awsdocs/aws-java-developer-guide-v2/doc_source/java_dynamodb_code_examples.md

                     .build();

-            // Add two items to the Customer table and delete one item from the Music table enhancedClient.batchWriteItem(batchWriteItemEnhancedRequest);
+            // Add three items to the Customer table and delete one item from the Music table enhancedClient.batchWriteItem(batchWriteItemEnhancedRequest);

             System.out.println("done");